April 24, 2019 – Through projects such as ADAPTABLE, CTTI, and the NIH Collaboratory, the DCRI is defining how to use RWE in clinical research.

 The next era of research

-As FDA continues making this case and mapping the right ways to enhance modern drug development with real world insights, it will be looking to the outcome of these DCRI efforts to guide its trajectory.
+As entities like the FDA continue mapping the right ways to enhance modern drug development with real world insights, it will be looking to the outcome of these DCRI efforts to guide its trajectory.